pactus-project/docs/content/docs/gettingStarted/_index.md

   open: true
 ---

-Explore the following sections to create account, API key and see endpoints:
+Explore the following sections to become a validator, specification:

 <!--more-->